bandre-ucar/cime-testing-tools/README.md

 baseline tag `clm4_5_1_r119`.
 Note this command must be run from the cime scripts directory.

-To see what commands will be run, append `--dry-run` to the above command.
+To see what commands will be run without actually launching the tests, append `--dry-run` to the above command.

 Check test results